jadecobra/python_tdd_exercises/source/how_to/make_tdd/install_wsl.rst

     sudo apt install python3 python3-venv --yes

-you can continue with :ref:`how to make a python test driven development environment manually`.
+you can continue with :ref:`how to manually make a python test driven development environment`.

 If installing `Windows Subsystem Linux`_ does not work, you can use :ref:`how to make a python test driven development environment on Windows without Windows Subsystem Linux` instead